PaddlePaddle/book/04.word2vec/README.md

     print([key for key, value in word_dict.iteritems() if value == most_possible_word_index][0])
 ```

 When we spent 30 mins in training, the output is like below, which means the next word for `among a group of` is `unknown`.
-After several hours training, it gives a meaningful prediction as `workers`.
+If we train the model with a longer time, it will give a meaningful prediction as `workers`.

 ```text
 [[4.0056456e-02 5.4810006e-02 5.3107393e-05 ...
 1.0061498e-04